-- Integrity and security: - z/VM supports guest use of the cryptographic facilities provided by supported IBM servers. - z/VM supports drive-based data encryption with IBM System Storage® tape drives. z/VM supports native and guest use of the IBM Encryption Key Manager for encryption of tapes. - z/VM supports IBM Fibre Channel Endpoint Security between an IBM z15® T01, IBM LinuxONE III LT1, IBM z16TM family server, and the DS8900F; this includes the ability to query the encryption and authentication states of FCP devices and channel paths. - z/VM supports the use of DASD volumes that reside on data encryption drives (DEDs). - Support for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) is provided through TCP/IP for z/VM.
-The z/VM 7.2 System SSL module has been validated as conforming to the Federal Information Processing Standard (FIPS) 140-2.
-This industry-recognized cryptographic standard mandates modern digital key sizes and integrity checking for TLS operations. z/VM 7.2 System SSL is used by the z/VM LDAP server and the z/VM TLS/SSL server. - z/VM 7.3 is also designed to meet the requirements for FIPS validation. - Integrated access control and authentication services can be augmented with the addition of an external security manager (ESM), such as the RACF Security Server for z/VM.
-RACF can also be used to audit connections to z/VM real devices. - RACF Security Server for z/VM supports Multi-Factor Authentication (MFA), which provides for the establishment of a user's identity by utilizing more than one type of authentication. - z/VM 7.2, with the RACF and SSI features enabled and in conjunction with IBM Z Multi-factor Authentication for logon support, has been certified to conform to the BSI Operating System Protection Profile (OSPP) with Virtualization (-VIRT) and Labeled Security (-LS) extensions of the Common Criteria standard for IT security, ISO/IEC 15408, at an Evaluation Assurance Level (EAL) of 4+.
-See Certification Report "IBM z/VM 7.2" (https://www.ocsi.gov.it/documenti/certificazioni/ibm/zvm/cr_zvm_v7r2_v1.0_en.pdf). - z/VM 7.2 has completed a second Common Criteria evaluation as of June 10, 2022.
-This certifies the product in accordance with the NIAP Virtualization Protection Profile (VPP), with Server Virtualization Extended Package.
-The successful certification affirms z/VM's continued commitment to the meeting the newest security and integrity requirements in the IT industry.
+- z/VM supports guest use of the cryptographic facilities provided by supported IBM servers. - z/VM supports drive-based data encryption with IBM System Storage tape drives. z/VM supports native and guest use of the IBM Encryption Key Manager for encryption of tapes. - z/VM supports IBM Fibre Channel Endpoint Security between an IBM z15[®] T01, IBM LinuxONE III LT1, IBM z16[TM] family server and later, and the DS8900F; this includes the ability to query the encryption and authentication states of FCP devices and channel paths. - z/VM supports the use of DASD volumes that reside on data encryption drives (DEDs). - Support for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) is provided through TCP/IP for z/VM.
+The z/VM 7.3 System SSL module has been designed to conform to the Federal Information Processing Standard (FIPS) 140-2.
+This industry-recognized cryptographic standard mandates modern digital key sizes and integrity checking for TLS operations. z/VM 7.3 System SSL is used by the z/VM LDAP server and the z/VM TLS/SSL server. - Integrated access control and authentication services can be augmented with the addition of an external security manager (ESM), such as the RACF Security Server for z/VM.
+RACF can also be used to audit connections to z/VM real devices. - RACF Security Server for z/VM supports Multi-Factor Authentication (MFA), which provides for the establishment of a user's identity by utilizing more than one type of authentication. - z/VM 7.3 has been designed to conform to the BSI Operating System Protection Profile (OSPP) with Virtualization (-VIRT) and Labeled Security (-LS) extensions of the Common Criteria standard for IT security at an Evaluation Assurance Level (EAL) of 4+ and the NIAP Virtual Protection Profile (VPP). - RSCS TCPNJE traffic can be encrypted by directing the flow through a TLS/SSL server.